0x00pf/programming4wannabes/part-03.md

 The example above show a 32bits pointer at address (0x400000) pointing to address 0x400004 on a 32bits little endian machine.
 A memory address storing a memory address.

 # Hello World
-_""Fine, all that stuff is really confusing.
-Give me an example to understand what you are talking about...""_ Sure, there you go, the _Hello World_ program.
+_"Fine, all that stuff is really confusing.
+Give me an example to understand what you are talking about..."_ Sure, there you go, the _Hello World_ program.

-I'm pretty sure you know the ""Hello World"" program, but in case you don't, this is a very simple program that shows the message ""Hello World"" in the console.
+I'm pretty sure you know the "Hello World" program, but in case you don't, this is a very simple program that shows the message "Hello World" in the console.

 The way to do this on Linux is to write to the **standard output** (the console).
 The standard output is known by the system as the file descriptor `1` for any process...
 We will go in detail on file descriptors later in the course, for now, you just need to know that if you pass `1` as first parameter to the system call `write` you will be writing to the console.